mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 There are five types of character who are likely to show up throughout a typical campaign; Allies, Contacts, Rivals, Enemies and Patrons.

 **Allies:** These people are willing to go out of their way to help the Travellers.
 An Ally is willing to risk their reputation, status and even life for their friends but will expect equal consideration from the Travellers.
 Allies are actively looking to further the careers of the Travellers, passing on useful information and rumors.
-In general, Travellers can call on an Ally’s aid once per year without penalty but expecting more will stress the Ally’s resources.
+In general, Travellers can call on an Ally's aid once per year without penalty but expecting more will stress the Ally's resources.
 The Ally will still give help if asked but this may result in the Ally losing position or influence.

-Erik’s Ally is his old Naval commander, Jan Halos, who mustered out of the Navy around the same time as Erik.
+Erik's Ally is his old Naval commander, Jan Halos, who mustered out of the Navy around the same time as Erik.
 Halos is now a wandering free trader with his _own starship.
-In the past, Halos has flown in to rescue_ Erik’s ship from attack and aided Erik in a dangerous smuggling mission.
+In the past, Halos has flown in to rescue_ Erik's ship from attack and aided Erik in a dangerous smuggling mission.
 If Erik asked, Halos would risk anything for him.

 Contacts: These people are willing to help the Traveller when they can but only in a limited fashion.
 An Ally would give the Travellers a weapon but a Contact would only tell the Travellers where they could purchase it.

-Erik’s Contact is Tarel Paragi, a diplomat.
+Erik's Contact is Tarel Paragi, a diplomat.
 Tarel will pass on useful information to Erik, in exchange for other rumors and bits of data.
 Tarel will advise Erik when dealing with the Imperial bureaucracy but will not endanger himself.
 Theirs is an alliance of convenience as far as the diplomat is concerned.

 **Rivals and Enemies:** These are both adversaries of the Travellers – Enemies are just willing to go further.
 While adventures can revolve around the efforts of a Rival to discredit or kill the Travellers, the referee should also drop Rivals and Enemies into other plots.
 For example, if the Travellers are trying to find a starport willing to repair their damaged ship, a Rival might show up in the system and poach passengers.